NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 ## Assembly

-Assembling this data logger is possible by hand with sufficient skill and the following tools:
+Assembling this sensor is possible by hand with sufficient skill and the following tools:
 * Temperature-controlled soldering iron
 * Hot-air rework station
 * Equipment for stenciling with solder paste